- Voting & Elections

 The 2020 elections will lay the groundwork for FCNL’s advocacy for peace and justice in the next two years.
 FCNL is a nonpartisan organization.
 We encourage you to raise FCNL’s legislative agenda by asking candidates any of the following questions:

 Questions for Candidates: Afghanistan | AUMF | Climate Change | Economic Justice | Election Integrity | Gun Violence | Immigrants and Refugees | Iran | Native Americans and Alaska Natives | Nuclear Disarmament | Peacebuilding | Pentagon Spending | Policing | Yemen

 FCNL View: Experts agree that there is no military solution to the Afghanistan conflict.
 The initial agreement between the U.S. and Taliban is a withdrawal agreement but it is not a peace agreement.
 Sustained peace can only be achieved through comprehensive negotiations that involve all relevant parties, including the Afghan government and Afghan women.
 Any peace agreement must also include the full withdrawal of U.S. troops and other forces, we must commit to doing our part to support intra-Afghan talks and engaging regional actors diplomatically, which are critical to achieving a stable peace.
-We must also commit to do no harm and support local solutions to address the root causes of violence and instability that the U.S. has made worse in Afghanistan
+We must also commit to do no harm and support local solutions to address the root causes of violence and instability that the U.S. has made worse in Afghanistan.

 AUMF: Will you vote for repeal of the 2001 Authorization for the Use of Military Force and require the president to seek congressional approval before taking our country into war?